tth030/SM_ESR_isostasy/README.md

     dask-labextension \
     ipygany
 ```

+You then need to download the data on Figshare following this [link](https://figshare.com/) (the public link will not be available before publication).
+After that, you have to move the `data_figshare` folder into `SM_ESR_isostasy/`.

 Finally run the command below to start the Jupyterlab application.
 It should
 open a new tab in your browser.